-• Support legislation that provides public safety funding through state and federal block grants.
+- Support legislation that provides public safety funding through state and federal block grants. - Supports local flexibility in the administration and implementation of programs funded by Public Safety Realignment Act of 2011 (AB 109).
+The continued success of implementation activities associated with realignment is dependent upon adequate funding.

-- Supports local flexibility in the administration and implementation of programs funded by Public Safety Realignment Act of 2011 (AB 109).
-The continued success of implementation activities associated with realignment is dependent upon adequate funding. - We believe that the State should assume cost increases associated with state-imposed program changes and expansions, as well as federal maintenance of effort mandates. - Oppose State and/or federal funding reductions that shift responsibility for services, administration or fiscal support to rural counties. - Support legislative and administrative efforts to address broadband outages impacting our Enhanced 911 (E 9-1-1) services to ensure redundancy and reliable service. - Support the repeal of the State Responsibility (SRA) Fire Prevention Fees (ABX129), which imposes fire prevention fees within State Responsibility Areas served by the California Department of Forestry and Fire Protection (CalFire). - Explore legislative options for a local share of the fee for local fire service providers in the absence of fee repeal.
+- We believe that the State should assume cost increases associated with state-imposed program changes and expansions, as well as federal maintenance of effort mandates. - Oppose State and/or federal funding reductions that shift responsibility for services, administration or fiscal support to rural counties. - Support legislative and administrative efforts to address broadband outages impacting our Enhanced 911 (E 9-1-1) services to ensure redundancy and reliable service. - Advocate for local funding for disaster preparedness and emergency services infrastructure.